12 people killed, 21 injured in explosion at factory in Hapur | Politics

 He also said that necessary treatment should be provided to the injured.

-Divisional Commissioner of Meerut and Inspector General were directed to visit the site and ensure effective implementation of relief work.
+The divisional commissioner of Meerut and the inspector general were directed to visit the site and ensure effective implementation of relief work.

 ''May God give peace to the departed souls and strength to the bereaved families to bear the immense loss.
 I wish a speedy recovery to the injured,'' Uttar Pradesh minister for industrial development Nand Gopal Gupta 'Nandi' tweeted.